The Best of Everything

 Below: Italian Fotobusta lobby cards (13 x 17 inches)

-Above: US glass theater slide.
+Above: US glass theater slide, and a store window tie-in.

 Above: Sheet music for Torch Song: Two US and one UK.